We’re attracted to people we deem to be mentally strong. There is something about them which makes them composed, level-headed and admirable.

-Here are ten important characteristics of mentally strong people which enables them to bring the best out of themselves and others, and in the process, elevate themselves as people to be trusted and followed.
+Here are ten important characteristics of mentally strong people which enables them to bring the best out of themselves and others, and elevate themselves as people to be trusted and followed.

 - They do not allow other people’s opinions to hinder their progress.
 They live by the motto that other people’s opinions of them are none of their business.
-Other’s do not dictate or control what they can or will do.
+Others don’t dictate or control what they can or will do.

 - They see change as a necessary part of life.
-They don’t try and avoid change.
-Instead, they welcome change and are able to adapt to new situations and experiences.
+They don’t avoid change.
+Instead, they welcome change and can adapt to new situations and experiences.

 - They see failure as a learning experience.
 They recognise failure is an ingredient of success.
 Instead of looking at an experience as a failure, they’re able to learn from it, extract the lessons they need to, and make better decisions next time they’re in a similar situation.